coders-school/templates/module1/02-template-classes.md

 Write a template class `VectorMap` that represents an over-engineered `std::map`.

-It should hold 2 `std::vectors` inside with the same size, each with different types.
+Inside, it should hold 2 `std::vectors` of the same size, each with different types.
 The first vector should hold keys, the other one values.

 Elements at the same position in both vectors should create a pair like `1` and `'c'` below.